helium/HIP/00XX-lorawan-committee.md

 Do any decisions made by the LoRaWAN committee prior to the approval of this HIP need to be reviewed?

 - What related issues do you consider out of scope for this HIP that could be addressed in the future independently of the solution that comes out of this HIP?

 # Deployment Impact
 [deployment-impact]: #deployment-impact

 There is no deployment impact.
 This HIP purely describes poper governance and procedures in the decision making process

-It will improve the
+It will create a proper governance structure ensuring that decisions are made with proper consideration of all stakeholders and ensures that conflicts of interest have to be declared.

 Documentation on this process should be made available via Helium Docs